UtrechtUniversity/ricgraph/docs/ricgraph_misc_scripts.md

 ## Create the Ricgraph REST API documentation (convert_openapi_to_mddoc)
 To create the Ricgraph REST API documentation use the script *convert_openapi_to_mddoc.py*.
-This documentation is based on the Ricgraph OpenAPI yaml file *openapi.yaml* in the directory *ricgraph_explorer/static*.
+This documentation is based on the Ricgraph OpenAPI YAML file *openapi.yaml* in the directory *ricgraph_explorer/static*.
 You can find this script in the directory *maintenance*.
 The REST API documentation will be created in file